-Finally, we decided to assemble the best possible configuration to test and compare various metals for the top electrode, since the only metals we used in all experiments with solar cells mentioned above were silver, as one of the most widespread and commonly used electrode in solar energy generation industry.
+Finally, we decided to assemble the best possible configuration to test and compare various metals for the top electrode, since the only metals we used in all experiments with solar cells mentioned above were silver, as it is one of the most widespread and commonly used electrode material in solar energy generation industry.
 Devices were assembled in configuration ITO/SnO2/PCBA/Cs{0.12}FA{0.8}PbI{2.96}/PTAA/V2O5/Metal electrode (Figure 28a).
 Metals for top electrode were varied as: Ag, Al, Au - the most demanded metals for photovoltaics.

 Other available and tested metals were Bi, Mn, Cu, Co, Ni, Cr.
 Table 4 demonstrates average initial absolute PCE for all used systems in the electrode variation experiment.
 Figure 28b represents the evolution of normalized PCE depending on exposure time of constant 1 V biasing.
-As it demonstrated, the best metals for top electrodes are gold and aluminum.
+Evolution of absolute device parameters is presented in Supplementary materials (Figure A8, Appendix A).
+As it is demonstrated, the best metals for top electrodes are gold and aluminum regarding both efficiency and stability.